Historically authentic wargames. Ordinary sized table. Enjoyable and playable rules. Big battles feasible with two players. Looking good.

 There are three main themes to this project:

 - Developing the visual appearance.
 The games should evoke the events they are recreating: both the troops and the terrain they fight over.
-I am making but slow, faltering progress with this – but I want to share my journey.
+Somehow I have into model aircraft too.

-My blog gives news and views on my progress.
+My blog gives news and views on my progress, on these themes and tangential ones.
 I hope you can share some of my enjoyment of this project.